 How to make Awaze sauce

-In a small bowl, add all the spices for the Awaze sauce.
-Add water and olive oil and mix till it forms a paste.
-Or you can blend it together using a food processor.
+- Then, add water and olive oil and mix until it forms a paste.
+You can use a spoon or a whisk.
+You can also blend it together using a food processor.

 How to make Ethiopian Beef Tibs